A North American Bird

 The lack of nest cavities, a consequence of habitat loss and alteration, is believed to be a major reason for the species' decline; they are also adversely affected by invasive species and predators.
 There have been some successes increasing local populations with nest boxes.

-While not a federal species of concern, they are listed as a sensitive species in the Oregon Wildlife Conservation Strategy and a Species of Greatest Conservation Need in the Washington State Wildlife Action Plan.
+While not a federal species of concern, they are listed as a sensitive species in the Oregon Wildlife Conservation Strategy and a Species of Greatest Conservation Need (in western Washington) in the Washington State Wildlife Action Plan.